kumar-a/my-website/content/publication/2020-abhishek-jsr/index.md

 ---
-title: "Siwalik, Shivalik, Shiwalik or Sivalik: Which one is an appropriate term for the foothills of Himalayas?"
+title: "Shivalik, Siwalik, Shiwalik or Sivalik: Which one is an appropriate term for the foothills of Himalayas?"

 # Authors
 # If you created a profile for a user (e.g. the default `admin` user), write the username (folder name) here